kgdacalosciascdo/agis-wireframe/docs/API_AND_DATA_REFERENCE.md

 actions and cross-workflow gates to `CLOSURE_REVIEW`, and executes the guarded atomic `CLOSED` transition for the implemented formal Completion Assessment and Engagement Closure aggregate.
-The full CMS case-management module remains pending.
-CMS-1 now provides a hardened immutable intake foundation: every valid AEMS transfer creates one source envelope, one separate operational case initialized in `TRANSFERRED`, and one append-only intake event.
+CMS is operational through CMS-12B.
+CMS-1 provides the hardened immutable intake foundation: every valid AEMS transfer creates one source envelope, one separate operational case initialized in `TRANSFERRED`, and one append-only intake event.
+Later CMS records preserve that lineage through monitoring, professional decisions, closure/dispositions, automation, and reporting.

 | Entity | Main relationships |
 | --- | --- |